 Vibronic transitions occur when both electronic and vibrational levels of a molecule are concurrently engaged.
 This is characteristic of molecular spectroscopy in general, and specifically in UV-Vis spectroscopy.
-Vibronic transitions occur when an electrical transition coincides with a change in the vibrational state of the molecule.
+Vibronic transitions occur when an electrical transition coincides with a changein the vibrational state of the molecule.
 A molecule can be activated by the absorption of light, which is the principle of UV-Vis absorption spectroscopy, wherein an electron absorbs a photon and transitions to a higher electronic state.
 In actual molecules, vibronic modes interconnect electronic transitions with the vibrational modes of the molecule.
 Consequently, during an electrical transition, the molecule may concurrently alter its vibrational state.
 This results in the emergence of peaks or "bands" indicative of the vibrational and electronic energy levels of the molecule in its absorption spectra.
+The transition between electronic states generates a sequence of molecular electronic spectra.
+It is important to recognize that each electronic state possesses vibrational levels, which correspond to the potential vibrations of the molecules following electronic excitation, with transitions occurring both between these vibrational levels and among the electronic states.
+The electrical and vibrational transitions are collectively referred to as vibronic transitions.
+In a standard UV-Vis spectrum of a molecule, the vibronic transitions manifest as a sequence of closely spaced absorption bands referred to as the vibrational progression.
+These bands result from the interaction between electrical transitions and the vibrational motion of the molecule.
+The spacing between these bands signifies the vibrational energy levels, which can yield insights into molecule structure, bond strengths, and additional factors.